erik-adelbert/aoc/2022/README.md

 And then I saw this [reddit post](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0cdi3j/?utm_source=share&utm_medium=web2x&context=3).
 The solution is so beautiful and balanced, that it would have been a waste of my time to finish mine (same idea anyway).
 Instead, I studied this one and adapted my work to become a port of it.

 ## Day 16
-The dropout dilema all over again, for now I'm not finished with this one!
+The dropout dilemma all over again, for now I'm not finished with this one!
 I did manage to get the stars but I'm not satisfied with the performance.
 I'll figure it out later.

 ## Day 17